neuwirthe/CreateRWorkEnvir/README.md

 To begin with, you will need to install R and RStudio for your platform.

-git might be installed on your machine (if you have a Mac with OSX or a Lunix machine).
+git might be installed on your machine (if you have a Mac with OSX or a Linux machine).

 If git is not installed, you can find the current version at https://git-scm.com

 In the next step, you have to set up a GitHub account at https://github.com

-Then, you have to create an github repository
+To be able to contribute to repositories, some further work is needed.

 http://www.r-bloggers.com/rstudio-and-github/